theapache64/movie_db/README.md

+# Depreciated
+Due to heavy traffic and server load, today, Jan 24 2018, we are going to shutdown movie_db service temporarily.
+If any one interested in hosting or some donation to keep this service, feel free to contact me.

 # movie_db
 A simple API for IMDB (no-api-key, no fee, fully free and unlimited access for lifetime).

 ### API Documentation

 This is a lightweight web service, (REST interface), which provides an easy way to access the IMDB website.
 Our API works through simple commands, so there should not be a problem coding some nice applications.

 If you find any bug, or have any questions, or any suggestions please shoot me a mail to `theapache64@gmail.com`